LostRhapsody/blackgate/README.md

 ## Next Steps
 - Tenant based Authorization (Restrict routes and actions based on the client we recceive the request from)
 - Enhanced rate limiting features (IP-based limiting, custom time windows)
-- Enhanced web UI (Mostly complete, will just be enhanced with new features as we go, maybe more modern styles, low-priority)
 - API Composition - aggregate data from multiple services into a single response, simplifying client-side logic
 - Protocol translation - bridge the gap between HTTP, WebSocket, gRPC, etc, simplifying client-side logic
 - Data transloation - convert requests and responses to and from JSON and XML (and other common syntaxes for data representation)